 If you’re experiencing mental health concerns or relationship problems, hypnotherapy can support you here too.
 Hypnosis can be particularly effective for overcoming past trauma and shame too, allowing people to reclaim their confidence in their sexuality.

 Great sex and sexual confidence starts in the mind, and this is where hypnosis steps in.
 Using various techniques, a hypnotherapist can help rewire your thinking to be more positive and helpful to you and your goals.
 Here are some examples of how hypnotherapy can help.

 Positive thoughts towards sex

-Through hypnotherapy, you and your therapist will work with your subconscious mind (which stores all of your memories and monitors bodily functions) to uncover the root cause of the problem you are facing.
-Using regression techniques, you can heal any past trauma experienced and remove any anxiety you feel towards sex.
+Through hypnosis, you and your therapist will work with your subconscious mind (which stores all of your memories and monitors bodily functions) to uncover the root cause of the problem you’re facing.
+Using regression techniques, you can address any past trauma experienced and remove any anxiety you feel towards sex.